Differences between Oracle 11g and Oracle 12c

 - Oracle Database 12c 03 release introduces the features of Fetch and offsets Replacement and Top N Query to Rownum.
 This new SQL syntax simplifies the fetching of the first few rows.
 "Fetch First X Rows only" is the new syntax that can be used for this purpose.

 - The Online Stats Gathering and Adaptive Query Optimization features of the 12C version of Oracle allows the optimizer to enable runtime adjustments to different execution plans to lead to more useful stats.
 For IAS (Insert As Select) and CTAS (Create Table As Select) statements, the figures can be gathered online for immediate availability.

 - The new Oracle 12c restore command simplifies the task of restoring any particular table in RMAN.
 Users need not restore a tablespace, use the export/ import features, etc. for this purpose.

 - The limits allocated earlier on the data types NVarchar2, Varchar2, Raw Data Types, etc. have been increased from 4K to 32,767 bytes in Oracle 12C.

 - As all the functions are not existing in the database, in reality, they cannot be found by the command ALL_OBJECTS.
-The inline PL/SQL procedures and functions have been greatly enhanced in Oracle 12C.
-Now, PL/SQL procedures and functions are capable of being added along with views in line constructs.
+The inline PL/SQL procedures and features have been greatly enhanced in Oracle 12C.
+Now, PL/SQL procedures and functions are capable of being added along with views inline constructs.
 The query is written in a manner that a real stored procedure is being called.

 - A col can now be 'generated as identity' to sequence replacement with the new Oracle 12c feature.
 This amounts to creating separate sequences and performing sequence.nextval for every row.
 Known as the No Sequence Auto-Increment Primary Key, this feature is helping the developer community in many more ways than one.